tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = 3.0.7 =
 * **New feature:** Support Maxmind GeoLite2 database which requires PHP 5.4.0+.
+* **Improvement:** "Live update" can show requests even if those are not specified as a blocking target.
 * **Bug fix:** Fix the issue that "Force to load WP core" did not work properly under certain condition on Nginx.
+* **Bug fix:** Fix the compatibility issue with Mail Poet 2/3 related to "Exceptions" for "Admin ajax/post".

 = 3.0.6.1 =
 Sorry for frequent update but the following bug should be fixed.